Pronouns: she / her

 Thrust into counseling services in my teens, I never felt seen by the practitioners I sat across from.
 We lacked shared intersectional experiences that were paramount to my everyday life and the healing journey I needed to undertake.
 Thankfully later, I found affirming counseling services from folks who held safe space that I could better identity with - Black, brown, queer and non-binary practitioners - that facilitated life changing healing.
 Not being fully seen inhibited my progress.
 I now seek to provide this type of support back to our community.

 I hold a Master’s in Mental Health Counseling from Fordham University, where my background includes extensive experience providing therapy services to adults living with HIV / AIDS in New York City.
-Prior to my graduate studies, I served the Native community in Washington supporting clinicians, as well as advising high school and college students in leadership programs and grassroots activism.
+Prior to my graduate studies, I served the Indigenous community in Washington supporting clinicians, as well as advising high school and college students in leadership programs and grassroots activism.
 I am a Licensed Mental Health Counseling Associate in Washington, #MC 60938695.

 A self-proclaimed extroverted introvert, I find joy in spending time with loved ones, engaging in dialogue and conversation around issues of justice and equity, and watching good crime dramas with my cat, Chlöe.